-When judging relative merits, the members of the Committee were guided by the following goals (listed in alphabetic order):
+When judging relative merits of proposed changes to the standard, the members of the committee were guided by the following goals (listed in alphabetic order):

-Consistency The Standard provides a functionally complete set of words with minimal func- tional overlap.
-Cost of compliance This goal includes such issues as common practice, how much existing code would be broken by the proposed change, and the amount of effort required to bring existing applications and systems into conformity with the Standard.
+Consistency The standard provides a functionally complete set of words with minimal functional overlap.

+Cost of compliance This goal includes such issues as common practice, how much existing code would be broken by the proposed change, and the amount of effort required to bring existing applications and systems into conformity with the standard.

 Efficiency Execution speed, memory compactness.

 Portability Words chosen for inclusion should be free of system-dependent features.

 Readability Forth definition names should clearly delineate their behavior.
 That behavior should have an apparent simplicity which supports rapid understanding.
 Forth should be easily taught and support readily maintained code.

 Utility Be judged to have sufficiently essential functionality and frequency of use to be deemed suitable for inclusion.

-A.1.3 Document organization